merishnaSuwal/Nepali-Offensive-Language-Detection/README.md

 pip install -r requirements.txt
 ```

+3. Run Experiments:
+Explore the Jupyter notebooks and scripts in the repository to run experiments, evaluate models, and analyze results.

 ## Running the Code on Google Colab

 1. Import the notebook in Google Colab.
 2. Ensure that the required dependencies are installed and execute the cells one by one.

+## Results

+Our research strives to contribute valuable insights into the effectiveness of pre-trained models for offensive language detection in Nepali.
+The findings are detailed in the corresponding research [paper](Paper/NLP_Offensive_language_Nepali_Paper_submission.pdf), highlighting advancements in aspect term extraction and sentiment analysis for the Nepali language.

+## Future Work

+The project opens avenues for future research focusing on:

+Continued refinement of offensive language detection models for Nepali.

+Exploration of additional linguistic nuances and dialects within the Nepali language.

+Collaboration with the community to address specific challenges and further improve model performance.